hmrc/agent-authorisation-api/README.md

   "message": "An authorisation request for this service has already been created and is awaiting the client’s response."
 }
 ```
+Note: A [Location header](#location-header) will also be returned with the above Error response.
 ```
 {
   "code": "ALREADY_AUTHORISED",